 I wonder if, just maybe, we have lost something of that risk taking spirit in our modern society.
 For those of us who are Christians, the tendency is the same.
 We gravitate towards the safe, the comfortable, the average life.
 It is safe in the middle and it is safe in being average.
 The older that I get, the easier it is to justify taking the easy road and pursuing comfort.
 What about you?

 Explorer Ernest Shackleton placed the above recruitment ad in the newspaper to enlist men for his 1914 journey to the South Pole.
 He was not exaggerating.
 The journey was dangerous and their ship was trapped in ice and crushed, stranding the men.
 It took over a year, but Shackleton led all of his men to safety.

 As we mentioned above, our natural tendency is to gravitate towards the safe and comfortable.
 The reality, however, is that people who choose the safe life don’t leave a mark or make an impact on the world around them.
 If Jesus had chosen the safe path, He would have avoided the cross.
 He could have preached a message that did not offend those in power.
 He could have conformed to the religious and social norms of His day.
 It would have been safer but it would not have had the same impact.

-Peter’s response was, “What are we going to do?”
+“What are we going to do?”
+Peter replied.

-Jesus replied, “We are going to change the world.”
+Jesus answered, “We’re going to change the world.”

 Changing the world cost Jesus and Peter everything.
 Are we willing to pay that price?

-Annie and I are serving the Lord in the US, Brazil, and wherever else he calls.
+Annie and I are serving the Lord in the US, Africa, South America, and wherever else he calls.
 Would you partner with us so we can continue to train leaders and help build great local churches?
 Just click here to get involved.
 Thanks so much!